H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Model Forms.md

 # Model Forms
-Compared to template forms, model forms (or reactive forms) are testable in our unit tests.
+Compared to template forms, model forms (or reactive forms) are testable in our [[Angular]] unit tests.

 ## Why Model Forms
 - Dynamically add input elements